lczech/genesis/doc/manual/setup.md

 Apart from that, there are no further requirements.
 Simply include the needed genesis headers (or any other headers you might need) and compile.
 Happy coding!

+Remark: The apps are only a convenience for users.
+Genesis can of course also be used like any other C++ library by including its headers and linking against its binaries.

 # Python {#setup_python}